-Noam Zion, a senior research fellow at the Shalom Hartman Institute since 1978, studied philosophy in and graduated from Columbia University and the Hebrew University.
-He studied Bible and Rabbinics at the Jewish Theological Seminary of America and the Hartman Beit Midrash.
+Noam Zion has been a senior research fellow at the Shalom Hartman Institute since 1978.
+He studied philosophy and holds degrees from Columbia University and the Hebrew University in Jerusalem.
+He studied bible and rabbinics at the Jewish Theological Seminary of America and the Hartman Beit Midrash.

-He has developed study guides on Bible, holidays and rabbinic ethics.
-In the past he participated in the research team for the iEngage Project.
-He published an extensive study guide on Ethics in War that was completed during the campaign in Gaza.
+He has developed study guides on bible, holidays and rabbinic ethics.
+In the past, he participated on the research team for the iEngage project.
+He published an extensive study guide on ethics in war that was completed during the campaign in Gaza.

 Noam's next publication will be a seven-part series on The Spouse and the Other Woman: Talmudic Marital Dramas.

 Articles by Noam Zion on the Hartman Institute website

 "Making the Seder Better", Jewish Standard, New Jersey, March 31, 2016